mrkkrp/markkarpov.art/essay/perception-routines.md

 perceivable in the same way as, say, color; it has to be perceived through attending to existential relations as outlined above.

-It seems like we have gone full circle without getting closer to a straightforward criteria of when a perceptual experience is aligned with the RRI.
+It seems as though we have gone full circle without getting closer to a straightforward criterion of when a perceptual experience is aligned with the RRI.
 One thing is clear: there needs to be some flexibility in how and what existential relations are perceived if we want to avoid obstruction by particulars.
 Perhaps a vocabulary of real realist perceptual tactics (RRPTs)